dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are the user-definable unit in Awelon.
-Syntactically, a word is a sequence of lower-case alphanumerics and hyphens, starting with an alpha: regex `[a-z][a-z0-9-]*`.
+Syntactically, a word is a sequence of lower-case alphanumerics and hyphens, starting with an alpha.
+Regex: `[a-z][a-z0-9-]*`.
 The formal meaning of a word is a trivial equivalence to its definition.
-A rewriting evaluation of a word will lazily substitute the definition.
+Evaluation will lazily substitute a word by its definition.

 Valid definitions must be acyclic, allowing for a simple inline expansion of all definitions (see *Loops*).
 Further, definitions must be block balanced - no unmatched `[` or `]` block delimiters.
-Environments may enforce additional constraints, such as reserving a volume of words for *Stowage* or modeling package private functions by restricting words `foo-local-*` to the corresponding prefix `foo-*`.

-Words are not observable within Awelon computations, but will often have external meanings.
-For example, an editor might assume that `foo-meta-doc` should contain documentation for `foo`.
+Environments may enforce additional constraints, reserving or restricting definitions.
+For example, an environment might complain if `*-meta-doc` does not evaluate to the expected documentation type or words of form `foo-local-*` are referenced outside of `foo-*`.

 ## Natural Numbers